fpoirotte/cryptal/docs/src/Usage.rst

 ..  warning::

-    When using streaming encryption/decryption, the library relies mostly on PHP code to handle the process.
+    When using the stream mode, the library relies mostly on PHP code to handle encryption/decryption.
 The underlying library is only used to provide the cryptographic primitives for the selected cipher in `ECB <https://en.wikipedia.org/wiki/Electronic_codebook>`_ mode.